dotnet/csharplang/proposals/collection-literals.md

 If found, the collection can be constructed by creating a fresh instance of its type using `new T()`, producing the corresponding argument to pass to `Construct`, and then calling that method on the fresh instance.  `new T()` supports all structs, including those without a `parameterless struct constructor`.

-The allowance for extension methods means that collection literal support can be added to a existing API which does not already directly support this.
+The allowance for extension methods means that collection literal support can be added to an existing API which does not already directly support this.

 The `Construct` method is used for construction of the collection even if the type supports *collection initializers*.
 _This means an extension method could be added that would silently change how collection literals for an existing collection initializer type are constructed in the program._